ciarand/phoenix/README.md

 - Setup a decent set of system-wide fonts (Google's, Powerline, etc.)

-- Setup a minimum set of applications via apt or brew-cask (Chrome, Spotify, etc.)

 - Setup any cron jobs that need setting up

 - Setup a consistent backup solution